 - Onboarding new customers: When onboarding a new customer, textual analytics can scour public data sources for negative news, allowing the institution to make more informed decisions about whether to do business with this entity.

-Some examples of how machine learning can benefit financial institutions include:
+Some examples of how machine learning in AML compliance can benefit financial institutions include:

 - Advanced transaction monitoring: By applying unsupervised learning on years of historical data, glean patterns or identify potentially suspicious transactions

 - Learning from similar customers: Using transaction behavior for similar customers, identify unusual and fraudulent behavior in payment cards, loans, wires, transfers

 - Identifying money laundering topologies: Identify specific risks from both temporal and geographic standpoints

 - Improving SARs filing processes: Learning correlations between alerts and suspicious activity reports (SARs) to determine when regulatory reports will need to be filed

 The Future of AML Compliance

 With intensifying regulatory enforcement and operational losses applying significant pressure on profitability, fraud is no longer acceptable as a “cost of doing business”.
 One of the keys to addressing these challenges is to leverage advanced AML analytics, which is quickly being adopted and will soon be the industry standard.
 Fused with more traditional rules-based analytics, advanced analytics is the approach that every compliance professional must take to stop fraud and maintain a strong AML compliance program.